Semi-Gloss over Ceiling Paint (Can You Do it & How To?)

 • A ladder (Optional)

-To clean it, use a clean cloth or a soft brush.
-Don’t use too much water, as flat paints are water-soluble and can get washed off.
+To clean the paint finish, use a dry cloth and wipe it.
+Don’t use water as flat ceiling paints are water-soluble and will get washed off if exposed to enough water.

 3. Fix Imperfections With Spackle Compound

-After sanding, remove the dust from the surface by wiping it with a clean rag.
+After sanding, remove the dust from the surface with a clean rag.

-The color shade of the finish will also depend on the room light.
-If the room has wall light, lamps, or other light sources, then semi-gloss will be more reflective, and the finish will appear brighter than it is.
-Conversely, if the room has low lighting, the paint will be less reflective, making the ceiling paint underneath appear darker or deeper.
+The paint finish color shade depends on the room light.
+If the room has bright wall light, lamps, or light sources, the semi-gloss paint finish will be more reflective and the paint underneath it will appear brighter.
+On the other hand, if the room light isn’t bright, the paint finish will be less reflective, making the paint underneath appear darker or deeper.

 Even though semi-gloss paint is water-resistant, the paint isn’t waterproof and can withstand moisture only for a short period.
 The paint will get washed off if exposed to constant water for several days or weeks.
 So, to make the paint last longer, clean it regularly, and if there’s a water leak near it, fix it immediately.